AnarchoBooleanism/saphnet-nixos-configs/machines/control-server/README.md

 - We are using x86_64 processors, for NixOS (Linux), so `system` is set to `x86_64-linux`.
 - `machines/control-server/hardware-configuration.nix` will be generated automatically by nixos-anywhere.
 - As we are using Disko, we need to pass in a Disko configuration for this NixOS configuration, which will be `impermanence-btrfs.nix` in this case.
 Furthermore, we need to state the name of the disk device that will be formatted and used for our system, which is `/dev/sda` in this case (as we use SCSI drives in Proxmox).
-- `machines/control-server/configuration.nix` is the main configuration file for `control-server`, but we will need to give it instance values so that particular names, details, and secrets can populate this file.
-This is done by passing various file paths and the parsed contents of files for our instance:
+- `machines/control-server/configuration.nix` is the main configuration file for `control-server`, but we will need to give it Instance values so that particular names, details, and secrets can populate this file.
+This is done by passing various file paths and the parsed contents of files for our Instance:
   - `secretsFile` is the path to our sops secrets file, being `<REPO>/instances/control-server/secrets.yaml` (from step 3).
-  - `instanceValues` is the values for this instance, being the parsed contents of `<REPO>/instances/control-server/instance-values.toml` (from step 4).
+  - `instanceValues` is the values for this Instance, being the parsed contents of `<REPO>/instances/control-server/instance-values.toml` (from step 4).
-  - `constantsValues` is the values of constants that are shared among various machines in a certain group (in this case, Sapphic Homelab machines), being the parsed contents of `<REPO>/constants/homelab-constants-values.toml`.
+  - `constantsValues` is the values of constants that are shared among various Machines in a certain group (in this case, Sapphic Homelab Machines), being the parsed contents of `<REPO>/constants/homelab-constants-values.toml`.

-Now that we have an entry in `nixosConfigurations` for our particular instance, we are now able to get to the deployment part of the process.
+Now that we have an entry in `nixosConfigurations` for our particular Instance, we are now able to get to the deployment part of the process.

 ## Steps to deploy and install `control-server`
 TODO: Finish here, think about how you'd do Ansible